roboflow/cvevals/README.md

 # CV Evaluations 🔎

 `cvevals` is a framework for evaluating the results of computer vision models.
-Think [OpenAI Evals](https://github.com/openai/evals), but for computer vision models.

 Roboflow `evaluations` is a Python package for evaluating computer vision models.